Microcom

-Microcom, Inc., was a major modem vendor during the 1980s, although never as popular as the "big three", Hayes, U.S. Robotics (USR) and Telebit.
+Microcom, Inc., was a major modem vendor during the 1980s, although never as popular as the "big three", Hayes, USRobotics (USR) and Telebit.
 Nevertheless, Microcom holds an important place in modem history for introducing the MNP error-correction and compression protocols, which were widely used under license by most modem manufacturers in the 1990s.

 The company went public in 1987.
 Compaq purchased publicly outstanding shares of the company in 1997.

 History and products

 Microcom was founded in 1980 by James M. Dow from Data General.

 In the mid-1980s several companies introduced new modems with various "high-speed" features in order to differentiate themselves from the growing legion of Hayes 1200 bit/s clones that were flooding into the market.
 Developing such a protocol was not all that easy, and generally required a fairly powerful and expensive microcontroller to handle the modulation.
 For companies with limited resources, entering this market was difficult.

 Microcom took another approach, addressing the feature gap not through higher speeds, but through additional software capabilities.
 They developed a series of protocols, known collectively as Microcom Networking Protocol (MNP), that implemented simple packet-based file transfer protocols suitable for implementation on very simple microcontrollers.
 The differences were primarily in how difficult the protocol was to implement, with MNP 1 being extremely simple allowing it to be implemented on many existing modems with no hardware changes, while MNP 4 offered much better throughput at the cost of increased memory needs, which modems typically had little of (40 bytes was common).

 Microcom introduced their own modems starting with the AX/1200 and AX/2400 modems, which featured MNP 4 error correction in an otherwise standard 1200 bit/s Bell 212A/V.22 or 2400 bit/s V.22bis modem.
 When a Microcom modem was used by both ends of a connection, the connection was entirely error-free.

 Microcom continued developing the MNP standards, and later introduced MNP 5, which compressed the data in the modem before sending it, thereby actually increasing the data rate while still being error-free.
 MNP 5 was introduced on the AX/1200c and AX/2400c, the "c" for "compression".
 MNP 1 through 5 were later handed to the ISO for standardization, and became widely available.